t

 Cornish P-1Pete Cornish P-2

-Shown above, left to right - The 1989 Momentary Lapse Gilmour pedal board with hand made Pete Cornish Custom Fuzz, the Custom Fuzz simply labeled "Big Muff", the 1994 Division Bell rig with Custom Fuzz, the Custom Fuzz seen in the Pink Floyd Interstellar Exhibition, an early Pete Cornish P-2 Fuzz, as the Custom Fuzz would later be known, and a modern P-2 in a slightly different enclosure.
-Offered for sale to the public, the P-2 versions on the bottom included a built in double buffer and a larger enclosure.
-Pete considered this an improvement over his original 1976 Custom Fuzz, the P-1.
+Shown above, left to right - An early Pete Cornish P-Fuzz (Precision Fuzz), and later version re-named the P-2 Fuzz, and a modern P-2 in a slightly different enclosure.
+Offered for sale to the public, the two P-2 versions on the right included a built in double buffer and a larger enclosure.
+Pete considered this an improvement over his original 1976 Custom Fuzz

-It is worth noting that each of these pedals originally included 'Fuzz' in the name, but after a debate began online about what constitutes a pedal as a fuzz, muff, or distortion, Pete dropped the word Fuzz and kept his simple alpha-numbering nomenclature as the name.
-Different people have different impressions of what a "fuzz" sounds like, but these circuits are simply each different ways of amplifying and distorting sound.
+It is worth noting that each of these Cornish pedals originally included 'Fuzz' in the name, but after a debate began online about what constitutes a fuzz, muff, or distortion, Pete dropped the word fuzz and kept his simple alpha-numeric nomenclature as the name.
+Different people may have different opinions about what "fuzz" means, but these circuits are all simply different ways of amplifying and distorting a guitar signal.

 G-2 FuzzCornish G-2

-Shown above, left to right - The Pete Cornish G-2 Fuzz, and a later G-2 version in a different enclosure, with "fuzz" removed to simplify the name
+Shown above, left to right - An early Pete Cornish G-2 Fuzz, and a later G-2 version in a different enclosure with "fuzz" removed from the name

 VISIT MY SWORDS, KNIVES and FANTASY ART WEBSITE Kit Rae Fantasy ArtVISIT MY SWORDS, KNIVES and FANTASY ART WEBSITE